-Plug in your second monitor into the motherboard HDMI and you should be good to go.
+Plug your second monitor into the motherboard HDMI, and you should be ready.
 Now you should have a working motherboard HDMI port.

 Step 5: Go to “Display Settings” on Windows to Customize the Settings for Multi-Monitor Display

-You can customize the displays, their resolution, their orientation as well as select your primary display through the Windows “Display Settings”.
+You can customize the displays, their resolution, and their orientation, and select your primary display through the Windows “Display Settings.”

 This can be accessed by Right Clicking anywhere on the main desktop and then selecting “Display Settings” from the menu that shows up.